 - 1. Click Configuration, Loop Protection, Configuration - 2.
-Evoke to select enable or disable the port loop Protection - 5.
-Click the Apply to Apply the setting - 6.
+Evoke to select enable or disable the port loop Protection. - 3.
+Set the parameter and select the action when looping been detected - 5.
+Click the apply to save the setting - 6.
 If you want to cancel the setting then you need to click the Reset button.
-It will revert to previously Saved values
+It will revert to previously saved values

-Figure 3-17.1: The Loop Detection Configuration.
+Figure 3-16.1: The Loop Protection Configuration.